Tennessee Nurse Practitioner Licensure Steps - 2023

 The processing period can take up to six weeks upon submission of the application.
 To check the status of your application, check here.

-To become a nurse practitioner, the RN license alone is not enough.
 The work role of a nurse practitioner entails much more than that of a registered nurse.
-Therefore, it is essential that you go through further training and education to prepare you for the role.
+Therefore, the Tennessee nursing board requires that you go through further training and education to prepare you for the role.
 All aspiring NPs are expected to have gone through a board-approved advanced nursing program, that awards you with at least a master’s degree in preparation for the role.
 The degree attained is required to be in a specialty of nursing recognized by Tennessee.

 Depending on the population focus, clinical hours will differ and you’ll need to meet all the requirements set by your certification agency.
 Usually, 500 hours of clinical practice is the norm.
 A course in pharmacology is a prerequisite for APN aspirants who seek prescriptive authority.